jiho/Markdown2pdf/README.md

 Open Platypus' preferences and install the command line tool.

-Create the app (on your desktop)
+Create the app (which will be put on your desktop)

 	./createApp.sh

-Move the app wherever yo want.
-I recommend then adding it to your Finder's title bar for easy drag and drop access.
+Move the app wherever you want.

+Finally, I recommend adding it to your Finder's title bar for easy drag and drop access.

 ## Update